thisjody/pa-cf-gcs-event/README.md

 Completing these prerequisites ensures that the `pa-cf-gcs-event` Cloud Function can be deployed smoothly and will operate as intended in your Google Cloud environment.

+## Function Operation

+The `pa-cf-gcs-event` Cloud Function is designed to handle and process events from Google Cloud Storage (GCS), especially focusing on files that match specific naming patterns.
+The operation of this function can be outlined in the following steps:

+1. **Event Listening**:
+   - The function is triggered by file-related events in GCS, such as the uploading of new files to a specified bucket.

+2. **Extracting Information**:
+   - Upon triggering, it extracts the resource name (the file name) from the event data.
+   - Using the `extract_info` function, it then checks if the file name matches a predetermined regex pattern, which is primarily used to identify CSV files following a certain naming convention.

+3. **Credentials Impersonation**:
+   - For secure operations, the function utilizes impersonated credentials.
+It retrieves the necessary service account credentials for the 'publish' action from the Google Secret Manager.
+   - This approach ensures that the function has the appropriate permissions to perform its tasks while adhering to security best practices.

+4. **Data Publishing**:
+   - If the file name matches the regex pattern, the function formats a message containing the type of file, bucket name, file name, and the extracted dataset and table names.
+   - This message is then published to a specified Google Pub/Sub topic using the `publish_to_topic` function, facilitating the next steps in the data processing pipeline.

+5. **Error Handling and Logging**:
+   - The function includes robust error handling mechanisms.
+Any issues encountered during the operation, especially while publishing messages, are logged as errors.
+   - Additionally, if a resource name does not match the desired pattern, the function logs a warning, providing visibility into files that are not processed.

+6. **Scalability and Flexibility**:
+   - Built to accommodate various file types and data volumes, the `pa-cf-gcs-event` function is highly scalable and flexible.
+It can easily adapt to different file naming conventions and patterns by adjusting the regex pattern.

+This function operation flow showcases how `pa-cf-gcs-event` effectively acts as a gateway, filtering and forwarding relevant data from GCS to subsequent stages in the cloud-based data processing workflow.

 ## Functionality Overview
 1. Logs the event type and timestamp from the triggering GCS event.
 2. Checks if the uploaded resource's name matches a specific `.csv` pattern.